lwig-wg/terminology/draft-ietf-iotops-7228bis.md

 ### LLN {#lln-low-power-lossy-network}

-A related term that has been used to describe the focus of the IETF ROLL working group is
+A related term that has been used to describe the focus of the IETF ROLL ( Routing Over Low-Power and Lossy) working group is "Low-Power and Lossy Network (LLN)".
+The ROLL terminology document {{RFC7102}} defines LLNs as follows:

-"Low-Power and Lossy Network (LLN)".
-The ROLL (Routing Over Low-Power and Lossy) terminology document {{RFC7102}} defines LLNs as follows:
+{: quote}
 > LLN: Low-Power and Lossy Network.
 Typically composed of many
 > embedded devices with limited power, memory, and processing
 > resources interconnected by a variety of links, such as IEEE